BRHHM's Story

 BRHHM Sports

-BRHHM Sports has grown to 1 of the most recognized organizations on the East Coast.
-7 consecutive VA State titles, 18 consecutive VA Commonwealth Games Gold medals, 2 consecutive AAU #4 in the Nation winnings led to 2016 #1 in the Nation AYBA, #5 USA Basketball ranking, and a plethora of accolades and achievements within our organization.
-22 Hot 100 top 100 youth girls' basketball players have been selected from BRHHM Sports.
+BRHHM Sports has grown to become 1 of the most recognized organizations on the East Coast.
+8 consecutive VA State titles, 18 consecutive VA Commonwealth Games Gold medals, 2 consecutive AAU #4 in the Nation winnings led to 2016 #1 in the Nation AYBA, #4 USA Basketball ranking, and a plethora of accolades and achievements within our organization.
+23 Hot 100 top 100 youth girls' basketball players have been selected from BRHHM Sports.
 Multiple National Championships from almost every organization in travel sports from NTBA, Adidas, Nike, AAU, USBA, USJN, and beyond are credits to BRHHMGirls.
+Coach BRHHM has turned down multiple invites to convert the BRHHMGirls travel basketball team to various “shoe teams” i.e. Nike, Adidas, and Under Armour.
 Our girls are receiving high interests and heavy traffic from a variety of top Division 1, 2, and 3 schools, with multiple full scholarships and commits to further their profile as BRHHMGirls at the collegiate level.
-WNBA and professional women's basketball players are also on the list of BRHHMGirls that train and are supporters of our groups.
-Though the travel basketball platform of our program has emerged to success.
-Coach BRHHM continues community outreach for those children similar to his upbringing that may not have that "AAU" opportunity at their feet.
+WNBA and professional women's basketball players are also on the list of BRHHMGirls that train and are supporters of our travel basketball group.
+Though the travel basketball platform of our program has emerged to success, Coach BRHHM continues community outreach for those children similar to his upbringing that may not have that "AAU" opportunity at their feet.
 He has a partnership with Roanoke Police Department.
 His relationship with RPD has many positive layers.
 Coach BRHHM was instrumental in working with the Mayor and RPD to establish the Lea Youth Outdoor Basketball League for Inner City youth, a summer league program in Melrose Park that has known grown into hundreds of kids each year participating, bridging the gap between inner city youth and Roanoke PD.
 Coach BRHHM has retired from the military and settled his life in Southwest, Virginia to continue to build on the relationships and positive organic culture throughout our program.
-He is now also the Associate Head Coach of Hollins University Women's Basketball and Roanoke Catholic School Girls Basketball Head Coach.
+He is also the Associate Head Coach of Hollins University Women's Basketball.
 His goal is to see every player to their goals with a positive result for their life. #4Lyfe

 Click Below To Contact Us